WISVCH/bapc-2025/content/contest.md

 Contest](https://2025.nwerc.eu).
 In this regional competition, the teams can qualify themselves for a ticket to the [International Collegiate
 Programming Contest](https://icpc.global) (also known as the World Finals) or the [Europe Championship](https://euc.icpc.global).

-The BAPC 2025 is hosted by the Delft University of Technology, and organized by W.I.S.V. \`Christiaan Huygens'.
+The BAPC 2025 is hosted by the Delft University of Technology, and organized by W.I.S.V.
+‘Christiaan Huygens’.

 ## Previous Contests